 Walk on by taking the pledge to Change the Record on Aboriginal incarceration and deaths in custody.

 Walk on by listening, learning, and sharing about Clinton’s walk.

-Walk on by standing with us in the calls of Elders from across Australia.
+Walk on by standing with us in the calls of Elders from across these lands now called Australia.

 Walk on by raising these issues with your friends, family, church, pastor, Church Leader, Elected Government Representatives.

 Walk on with us, Aboriginal peoples, who have walked this land with the Creator for over 65,000 years.
 Walk on for something, walk on for everything, walk on for justice.

 Brooke Prentis is the Aboriginal spokesperson for Common Grace.
 She is a descendant of the Waka Waka people, an activist for Aboriginal and Torres Strait Islander rights, a Christian pastor, and an accountant.
 Photos used are from ABC's @jcobevans and the Clinton's Walk for Justice team.